 Excellence and Equity

 We aim to create a supportive and challenging environment for individuals to learn, to achieve their potential and to experience personal success on their journey of learning, which is celebrated in partnership with parents.

 We will provide an environment that fosters the desire to learn and values life long learners.
 We understand that we develop learners who are open-minded, self-motivated, questioners and who are willing to take risks.
 We encourage all students to know how to learn, reflect, apply and critically evaluate their learning.

 We believe in living out the Gospel Values, fostering a community that thinks globally, embracing all members of the community, and develops a social conscience.
 Individuals are encouraged to become active, socially responsible members of society.

 Our School Profile

 Holy Spirit is located in the suburb of East Thornbury, in Melbourne’s inner-North.

 The Holy Spirit community is characterised by its commitment to a personalised approach to education, strong student wellbeing focus, healthy home-school partnerships, and active social justice program.

-The school is situated on a secure site, adjacent to Holy Spirit Catholic Church in Clarendon Street and features:
+The school is situated on a secure site, adjacent to Holy Spirit Catholic Church in Clarendon Street.

-The Parish Priest, Fr Adam Babinski, and our Principal, Rob Costin, lead the school community.
-The Holy Spirit Education Board acts in a advisory capacity to the Principal and Parish Priest.
+The Parish Priest, Fr Ireneusz Czech, and our Principal, Rob Costin, lead the school community.
+The Holy Spirit School Advisory Council acts in a advisory capacity to the Principal and Parish Priest.
 The school community is well supported by the Holy Spirit Parents Association.